-With more and more cars on the road each year parking can be a nightmare for all of us.
-Imagine what it would be like if you knew that parking was only the start of the challenge.
+With more and more cars on the road each year, parking can be a nightmare.
+But imagine what it would be like if you knew that parking was only the start of the challenge.

-Be mindful of those using a Blue Badge however, as not all disabilities are visible.
-People with hidden disabilities may also require a Blue Badge as parking can cause such a high level of anxiety that just leaving the house is hard enough, or someone may experience high levels of fatigue and needs to reduce the distance they walk (if they are able to).
+However, be mindful of those using a Blue Badge, as not all disabilities are visible.
+In addition, people with hidden disabilities may also require a Blue Badge as parking can cause such a high level of anxiety that just leaving the house is hard enough, or someone may experience high levels of fatigue and needs to reduce the distance they walk (if they can).

 Practical Help For Blue Badge Applications

-Applying for a Blue Badge is relatively straight forward, but as with all applications knowing what the Government "jargon" means can help you properly answer each question in relation to your disability.
-Disability Support Project can help with the following areas in relation to Blue Badge Applications for disabled parking.
+Applying for a Blue Badge is relatively straightforward, but as with all applications knowing what the Government "jargon" means can help you properly answer each question concerning your disability.
+Disability Support Project can help with the following areas concerning Blue Badge Applications for disabled parking.

 Blue Badge - Cost and Expiration:

-A Blue Badge for disabled parking will typically last for three years before you will need to renew it.
-The renewal needs to take place prior to your card expiring.
+A Blue Badge for disabled parking will typically last for three years before you need to renew it.
+The renewal needs to take place before your card expires.

-In England there is presently a £10 charge, Scotland £20 and Wales has no charge for your Blue Badge on application.
+Presently, there is a £10 charge in England, Scotland £20 and Wales has no charge for your Blue Badge on application.